Understanding PCI Data Breaches

 While the investigation proceeds, change passwords, patch vulnerabilities, and enhance monitoring.

-Plan for comprehensive remediation
+Plan full remediation

 Develop a plan that addresses not just the immediate vulnerability but the root causes that allowed the breach to occur.